stagedml/stagedml/README.md

      allowing users to keep the chosen set of stages (and thus all their dependencies) and remove the rest.

-* Currently, we include TensorFlow NLP models from [tensorflow-models](https://github.com/tensorflow/models), other libraries may be supported in future.
+* Currently, we include some NLP models from [tensorflow-models](https://github.com/tensorflow/models), other libraries may be supported in future.
+Often we pick only BASE versions which could be trained on GPU.
 Check the [full collection of adopted models and datasets](./src/stagedml/stages/all.py)
-* We do not support the deployment of trained models mainly due to the lack of author's time.
-Thanks to the atomicity of Pylightnix, the deployment could probably be done just by running `rsync` on the Pylightnix storages of the source and target machines.
+* Deployment of trained models is not supported now but may be supported in future.
+Thanks to the simplicity of Pylightnix storage format, the deployment could probably be done just by running `rsync` on the Pylightnix storage folders of the source and target machines.
-* We extensively use [Mypy](http://mypy-lang.org/)-compatible type annotations.
 * StagedML is not tested as thoroughly as we wish it should.
 At the same time:
   - To minimize the uncertainty, we specify the exact versions of dependency